squirrelchat/smol-toml/README.md

 - Certain invalid dates are not rejected
   - For instance, `2023-02-30` would be accepted and parsed as `2023-03-02`.
 While additional checks could be performed to reject these, they've not been added for performance reasons.

-- smol-toml doesn't preserve type information between integers and floats (in JS, everything is a float)
+Please also note that by default, the behavior regarding integers doesn't preserve type information, nor does it allow deserializing integers larger than 53 bits.
+See [Integers](#integers).

 You can see a list of all tests smol-toml fails (and the reason why it fails these) in the list of skipped tests in `run-toml-test.bash`.
 Note that some failures are *not* specification violations per-se.
 For instance, the TOML spec